microsoft/MLOpsPython/docs/getting_started.md

 * Follow the [bootstrap instructions](../bootstrap/README.md) to create a starting point for your project use case.
 This guide includes information on bringing your own code to this template.
 * You may want to use [Azure DevOps self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) to speed up your ML pipeline execution.
 The Docker container image for the ML pipeline is sizable, and having it cached on the agent between runs can trim several minutes from your runs.
-* Edit the pipeline definition to remove unused stages.
-For example, if you're deploying to ACI and AKS only, delete the unused `Deploy_Webapp` stage.
-* Consider enabling [manual approvals](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals) before the deployment stages.

-### Using an existing dataset

-The training ML pipeline uses a [sample diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html) as training data.
-To use your own data, you need to [create a Dataset](https://docs.microsoft.com/azure/machine-learning/how-to-create-register-datasets) in your workspace and add a DATASET_NAME variable in the ***devopsforai-aml-vg*** variable group with the Dataset name.
-You'll also need to modify the test cases in the **ml_service/util/smoke_test_scoring_service.py** script to match the schema of the training features in your dataset.

 ### Additional Variables and Configuration